 Curbridge Nature Reserve

-Stunning ancient oak woodland that runs alongside the river Hamble.
+There has been woodland along the River Hamble for hundreds of years.
 Mature and veteran oaks and ash, with an understorey of hazel coppice, holly and wild service trees provide habitats for birds, butterflies and key endangered species

 Aside from this major project, the reserve generally has minimal intervention in terms of management, in order to keep the tranquillity of the ancient woodland setting.
 However, we do carry out coppicing, tree survey/emergency works and litter picking

-We also own the meadows on the other side of the river, these being tenanted out to farmers for grazing and cutting.
+We also own the meadows on the other side of the river, which are tenanted out to farmers for grazing and cutting.
 Within these meadows lies the site of an ancient roman villa which is a designated monument.

 Planning your visit